 Medium Term Financial Plan 2018 - 2022 (proposals)

-On 12 December 2017 Cabinet will consider a proposed medium term financial plan (2018-2021/22) for the Council.
+On 12 December 2017 Cabinet considered a proposed medium term financial plan (2018-2021/22) for the Council.
 Full details can be found in the Cabinet papers.
-If approved for consultation, the public will be invited to give their views on the proposal by 24 January 2018.
+Cabinet agreed that the proposal should be put forward for consultation therefore the public are invited to give their views on the proposal by 2 February 2018 (extended from 24 January 2018).

 Although delivering the 2016 - 2020 medium term financial plan (MTFP) has been extremely challenging, as we approach the halfway point we remain on target to achieve it and we now need to look ahead at proposals for a MTFP for 2018 - 2022.

 The ongoing challenge of delivering our Core services should not be underestimated.
 To enable us to maintain services at current levels the Council proposes a 1.99% increase in Council Tax and a 3% social care levy, as recommended by the Government, to help fund Adult Social Care for 2018/19 and subsequent years.

 UPDATE - Following the announcement of the Local Government Funding Settlement just before Christmas, the Council is now considering a 2.99% Council Tax increase, plus a social care precept of 3% (5.99% in total) for 2018/19.
 This proposal will be discussed by Cabinet on Tuesday 9 January.
 Click here for more information.